2020 Toronto International Film Festival: Regular awards

-Films
+Programme

 American Utopia by Spike Lee was announced as the festival's opening film.
 The festival also screened Chloé Zhao's film Nomadland, as part of a special arrangement which saw the film open at TIFF, NYFF and Venice all on the same day.

 The first batch of films slated for the festival was announced on June 24, 2020, and more were announced on July 30.
 The final announcement of short films and special events took place on August 25.